 Options in this section are as follows:

-Uninstall Protection: This feature is enabled by default and stops all endpoint users from uninstalling the endpoint agent software or stopping the service by requiring a separate password.
+This feature is enabled by default and stops all endpoint users from uninstalling the endpoint agent software or stopping the service by requiring a separate password.
 Users who attempt to uninstall the endpoint agent cannot proceed without this password.

 - Click the show password icon

-Note: This button only displays after the default password has been changed in the policy. - Click the copy icon
+to view the current password.
+This button only displays after the default password has been changed in the policy.

 to copy the current password when shown.